-Attorneys started looking into the possibility of class action lawsuits after reading through the hundreds of complaints that were submitted to the National Highway Traffic and Safety Administration (NHTSA) regarding sunroofs that spontaneously exploded.
+Attorneys started looking into the possibility of class action lawsuits after reading through the hundreds of complaints that were submitted to the National Highway Traffic and Safety Administration (NHTSA) regarding sunroofs that spontaneously exploded or blew out.

 The NHTSA is reportedly investigating the complaints and a number of companies have already recalled some of their vehicles.
 Unfortunately, attorneys suspect that certain models and model years may be getting left out of the recalls, leaving some drivers with little recourse should their sunroofs spontaneously explode.

 We believe a class action lawsuit could help drivers find an industry-wide solution to what’s seemingly becoming an industry-wide problem.

 If these cases can be filed and won, consumers may be entitled to compensation for repairs to their panoramic sunroofs.
 Furthermore, the sunroof problems are reportedly putting drivers at risk for serious injuries and accidents – and a successful class action lawsuit could require the car makers to adequately disclose and repair the alleged defects.

 What Companies Have Been Sued Over Exploding Sunroofs?

 Kia and Hyundai, among others, have been hit with class action lawsuits over the exploding sunroof issue.
 We believe additional lawsuits could follow due to the wide range of vehicles reportedly affected by the problem.